 What’s in The Pilgrim?
 Poetry, protest, memoir, prayer, rant, reportage, jubilation and despair.
 The master metaphor of the magazine is pilgrimage, and its proposition to the reader is that homelessness is a state of acute pilgrimage – a condition of material and occasionally moral emergency, and thus a place where the world reveals itself under the pressure, or the pouring-in, of a higher reality.

 The Pilgrim is under the protection of Saint Benedict Joseph Labré, patron saint of pilgrims, the homeless, and the mentally ill, but it needs your help too.
-By subscribing to The Pilgrim, by reading these writers, you give their words a home.
+By reading these writers, you give their words a home.
 It’s as simple as that.

 COVID-19 UPDATE: While this crisis persists, The Pilgrim will publish digital editions only.
-Pay $5 for the current issue or $20 for a year’s subscription.
+The current issue is $5.